Most watched YouTube videos in 2023 that the masses loved

 YouTube has long catered to all our video content needs – giving us access to the latest movie trailers, chart-breaking music videos, catchy kids’ animations, candid vlogs and whatnot.
 2023 also saw millions engaging with their favourite channels, watching, liking, and sharing their favourite videos across genres.
 While many entertained themselves through viral videos like the Baby Shark Dance, others binge-watched some OG pop music videos including Despacito, Shape of You and more.
 All in all, this year witnessed some viral sensations that captured the world’s attention.
 Out of the treasure trove of billions of clips, let’s familiarise you with the top 10 most-watched YouTube videos of 2023.

 The top 10 list offers a fascinating glimpse into what captured the global audiences’ attention in 2023.
-Whether it was Greta Gerwig’s Barbie triggering a wave of creativity among content creators, Artificial intelligence inspiring a wave of interesting challenges and experiments in content creation or the Israel and Palestine war leading to a trail of thought-provoking/ informative content that masses widely searched for – YouTube played a pivotal role in shaping and reflecting the tastes of the dynamic society.
-However, when it comes to the most-watched videos list on YouTube, some good old titles managed to take the lion’s share even in 2023.
+Whether it was Greta Gerwig’s Barbie triggering a wave of creativity among content creators, Artificial intelligence inspiring a wave of interesting challenges and experiments in content creation, or the Israel and Palestine war leading to a trail of thought-provoking/ informative content – YouTube played a pivotal role in shaping and reflecting on the tastes of the dynamic society.
+However, when it comes to the most watched videos on YouTube, some good old titles managed to take the lion’s share even in 2023.
 Keep reading to know more.

 Most watched YouTube videos in 2023